MLB All-Star Game 2022 odds: Everything you need to know, best bets

 The AL holds the lead in All-Star Game wins, 46-43.
 And the AL has won seven in a row (2003-09) as part of a run of 12 wins in 13 All-Star Games from 1997-2009 (2002 was the infamous 7-7 tie).

-"I can’t pass up taking the American League, winners of the last eight All-Star Games, at +100," said Hemke, who also made his picks to win the HR Derby.
+"I can’t pass up taking the American League, winners of the last eight All-Star Games, at +100," Hemke explained.

 As far as wagering on the total, Hemke pointed out the batters will have some difficulty as the shadows start to set at Dodger Stadium.